cloudfoundry/stratos/README.md

 # Helion Stratos Console UI
-The Helion Stratos Console UI is written in Javascript and uses Angular 1.4.x.
-It currently runs locally in a Docker container.
+The Helion Stratos Console UI is written in JavaScript and runs in a Docker container.
+It also uses Angular 1.4.x to maintain compability with Angular UI Bootstrap.

 For more implementation details, please see the following pages:
 * [Overview](docs/README.md)